AsmaouLandi/Ubunifu-Creative-AI-JCIA-Hackathon-2025/README.md

 - Automatically deleted all but one per group.

 ### 🕳️ c.
 Blank/Near-empty Image Detection
-- This helps detect grayscale images with extremely low variation (e.g., all black, all white). which can add noise, confuse the model, and waste training resources without adding value.
+- This helps detect grayscale images with extremely low variation (e.g., all black, all white) which can add noise, confuse the model, and waste training resources without adding value.

 ## 📉 5.
 Updated Class Distribution